School and Ranking Information

 |Category||Elon University||University of North Carolina - Chapel Hill||Danville Community College|

-1st for 'Best Undergraduate Teaching' among regional universities in the South in 2013*
+2nd for 'Best Undergraduate Teaching' among national universities in 2020*

-13th for best value schools among regional universities in the South in 2014*
+109th for best value schools among national universities in 2020*

 |Location||Elon, NC (15.3 miles from Greensboro)||Chapel Hill, NC (42.1 miles from Greensboro)||Danville, VA (39.6 miles from Greensboro)|